 This online tour of Prague Castle is an easy way to admire its beauty.
 While the tour doesn’t provide information about the Castle it allows you to explore it virtually.
 You can travel from area to area by clicking on the arrows or by opening the map and clicking on the points.
 It includes going inside the Cathedral of St. Vitus, St. George’s Basilica, the Rosenberg Palace, and more.
 You can get a glimpse of some of the interesting exhibits and also take in the spectacular views.

 You can virtually tour Pena Palace here.
-There are 360 photos for many of the rooms and also a video showing more of the town of Sintra.
+There are 360 photos that make you feel like you are in Sintra.

 Sintra National Palace